BYUI-CSA/BadUSB/README.md

 sudo wget https://raw.githubusercontent.com/byui-csa/bad-usb/main/49-micronucleus.rules -O /etc/udev/rules.d/49-micronucleus.rules
 ```

 You will need to restart your system at this point.
-If you see errors such as `Unknown Device/Micronucleus Version` when uploading scripts then make sure that you're using the new Board Manager URL from above.
+If you see errors such as `Unknown Device/Micronucleus Version` when uploading scripts then make sure that you're using the updated Board Manager URL from above and the latest version of `Digistump AVR Boards`.

 ## Repos